-Dr. Kristen Plastino is a board certified Ob/Gyn physician whose special interests include adolescent gynecology and reproductive health.
+Dr. Kristen Plastino is a board-certified Ob/Gyn physician whose special interests include adolescent gynecology and reproductive health.
 Dr. Plastino has led the way in adolescent health since 2003, providing education and curriculum to adolescents and adults on the benefits of delaying sex.
-Dr. Plastino is a Professor at the University of Texas Health Science Center at San Antonio and is the Director of the UT Teen Health Program which has both Tier 1A and Tier 1B Office of Adolescent Health Teen Pregnancy Prevention funding.
+Dr. Plastino is a Professor at UT Health San Antonio, Long School of Medicine and is the Director of the UT Teen Health Program.
 Her collaborative approach includes community mobilization, stakeholder education, evidence-based sex education and best clinical practices.
-She has successfully led a community-wide initiative that has contributed to a 24% decrease in the teen birth rate and a 43% reduction in repeat teen births in South San Antonio while mobilizing the community to sustain teen pregnancy prevention.
+She has successfully led a community-wide initiative that has contributed to a 24% decrease in the teen birth rate and a 43% reduction in repeat teen births in South San Antonio while mobilizing the community to sustain teen pregnancy prevention efforts.

 Jennifer Todd has worked in teen pregnancy prevention since 2005 in the San Antonio community.
-She is currently the Project Manager for “Replicating Evidence-based Teen Pregnancy Prevention Programs to Scale”, a project funded by the Office of Adolescent Health where she supervises a team of health educators.
-She and her team serve as a link to facilitate program components between community partners, schools and clinics while guiding community mobilization, educating program stakeholders in non-legislative policy, and assisting in all aspects of the project.
+She is currently a Project Manager for UT Teen Health, supervising several teams of health educators in various federally funded projects.
+She and her teams serve to facilitate program components between community partners, schools and clinics while guiding community mobilization, educating program stakeholders in non-legislative policy, and assisting in all aspects of the projects.
 Jennifer graduated with a degree in philosophy from the University of Texas at Austin, has a B.S.N. from Southern Connecticut State University, and a law degree from Yale Law School.
 She has experience working with federal grants, building staff capacity, and utilizing best practices to promote sustainability.

 Esmeralda Jeffries, BA, NPMC, Project Coordinator, OAH Capacity Building Project

 Esmeralda Jeffries has been working in teen pregnancy prevention in the San Antonio community since 2011.
-She is currently the Project Coordinator for “Capacity Building to Support Replication of Teen Pregnancy Prevention Programs” a project funded by the Office of Adolescent Health, where she supervises a team of health educators.
-She and her team serve community partners by assisting them in choosing evidence-based programs, training partners to facilitate program components, and equipping partners to plan for sustainability of successful programs.
+She is currently the Project Coordinator to build the capacity of state and local partnering organizations in their efforts towards teen pregnancy prevention.
+She and her team focus on youth in the foster care or juvenile justice systems, or youth who are pregnant and/or parenting.
+They serve community partners by assisting them in choosing evidence-based programs, training partners to facilitate program components, and equipping partners to plan for sustainability of successful programs.
 Esmeralda graduated with a degree in Political Science from Our Lady of the Lake University and has a Nonprofit Management Certificate from The University of Texas at San Antonio.
 She has experience working with youth as a youth group leader at her church.
-Her past experience includes work in the criminal justice system with domestic violence and sexual abuse survivors, and youth in the juvenile justice system.
-Esmeralda is married with two children, and enjoys spending time with her family.
+Her experience includes work in the criminal justice system with domestic violence and sexual abuse survivors, and youth in the juvenile justice system.
+Esmeralda is married with two children and enjoys spending time with her family.

 Nicole Dierschke has worked in teen pregnancy prevention in San Antonio school districts since 2012.
-Currently, she is the evaluator working with both the Replicating and Capacity Building Projects.
+Currently, she is coordinating a project to test an innovative curriculum designed for youth in foster care, as well as assisting in evaluation of other projects.
 Her previous experience includes extensive research across diverse content areas, including clinical trials, patient safety, and military health.
 Her skills also include proficiency in study design, program planning, health promotion, intervention mapping, and database design.
 Her background in organizational behavior and capacity building assists the San Antonio community in building sustainable partnerships to implement TPP programming.
-Nicole graduated with a degree in Biology from the University of Dallas, has an MPH from the University of Texas School of Public Health, and anticipates completing her doctoral degree in Community Health Practice from the UT School of Public Health soon.
+Nicole graduated with a degree in Biology from the University of Dallas, has an MPH from the University of Texas School of Public Health, and a doctoral degree in Community Health Practice from the UT School of Public Health.

 Angela Garcia earned a Bachelor of Arts in Biology in 2002 from Our Lady of the Lake University and completed her Master of Arts in Biology in 2004 from the University of the Incarnate Word.
 Much of her interest and research has been in the prevention of diabetes.
 She joined the University of Texas Health Science Center in 2005 as a Health Promotions Coordinator for the NIH HEALTHY Study in which she promoted the prevention of Diabetes Type 2 in middle schools.
 In 2009, she coordinated a diabetes risk reduction study with a local school district.
-Angela joined the UT Teen Health staff in 2013 and brings her experience in community outreach, leadership, and ability to work closely with school and clinical staff to enhance the evaluation efforts of the OAH project.
-In her spare time she enjoys attending local art and music events.
+Angela joined the UT Teen Health staff in 2013 and brings her experience in community outreach, leadership, and ability to work closely with school and clinical staff to enhance programs and evaluate efforts.
+In her spare time, she enjoys attending local art and music events.

 Joette Garza-Garibay, earned a Bachelor of Science in Community Health from the University of Texas San Antonio and completed her Masters of Healthcare Administration from the University of the Incarnate Word.
 In 2007, she began her health education work with the NIH HEALTHY Study assisting with the promotion of Type 2 Diabetes prevention among SAISD middle schools.
 In 2009 she began working with the City of San Antonio – Metro Health, Project WORTH program as a Health Program Specialist, working with middle and high schools in SAISD, and community organizations in teen pregnancy prevention.
 Joette has teaching skills with grade levels 6-12, along with evidence- based program training among school districts and community partners.
 She also has skills working with teens in clinical settings thru the City of San Antonio Metro Health department.